The Lie of the Land - Part One

 Six feet tall?
 Two metres high?

-Were they ploughing fields or mass-graves?
+Were these oxen ploughing fields or ploughing mass-graves?

 Got it: eight yards on average.
 Source: Ridge and Furrow